-At Riverside PACE we are dedicated to providing you with quality health care services so you may remain as independent as possible.
+The Riverside PACE team is dedicated to providing you with quality health care services so you may remain as independent as possible.
+PACE is a program of all-inclusive care for the elderly.
 Our staff is committed to treating each and every participant with dignity and respect, and ensuring that all participants are involved in planning for their care and treatment.

-As a Riverside PACE participant, you have the following rights:
+As a PACE participant, you have the following rights:

 You have the right to be treated with respect.